How to Treat Acne and Skin Inflammation

 It is a common misconception that bacteria in clogged pores irritate the skin.
 Actually, they don’t.
 The immune system’s5 efforts to kill the bacteria that can’t be killed by the breaking down of sebum is what inflames pores and causes acne.
 The bacteria secrete chemicals that make the skin more sensitive to a substance called interleukin-8.
 Then when corticotrophin stimulating hormone causes the release of histamine from mast cells in the skin, the interleukin-8 attracts it to the lining of the pores.
 The inflammation of the pore creates an escape route for acne bacteria to get to the surface and travel to a friendlier pore.

 The way acne bacteria are actually involved in acne inflammation tells some very important things about why traditional methods of fighting acne often backfire:

-- Acne inflammation can occur with or without acne bacteria.
+- Acne inflammation can occur with or without acne bacteria6.
 Stress hormones can also trigger the release of histamine, which reddens and irritates the skin.

-- Any acne treatment that also kills healthy skin cells triggers release of more sebum—which leads to more acne.
+- Any acne treatment that also kills healthy skin cells triggers release of more sebum7—which leads to more acne.

 - Worrying about acne bacteria also increases inflammation of the skin.
 And many children, teens, and adults who have persistent acne understandably worry about their appearance!